ETHZ-TEC/LWB/README.md

     ```

 2. Adjust the FlockLab configuration file `flocklab-cc430.xml`.
 You can set
     various parameters for your test.
-The most important parameters are:
+The most important ones are:

     ```
     <durationSecs>       the duration of your test in seconds
     <obsIds>             the IDs of the involved nodes (observers)
     ```

-    Visit www.flocklab.ethz.ch/wiki/wiki/Public/Man/XmlConfig for more info.
+    See [https://www.flocklab.ethz.ch/wiki/wiki/Public/Man/XmlConfig](https://www.flocklab.ethz.ch/wiki/wiki/Public/Man/XmlConfig) for more information.
-    If you don't set a start time for your test, it will be scheduled ASAP.
-    IMPORTANT: Since only one user can run a test on FlockLab at a time, the
-    system relies on 'fair play'.
-Do not run long tests (> 1h) during daytime
-    (UTC 06:00 - 18:00) to enable other users to run their tests.

-3. Go to www.flocklab.ethz.ch and select 'Use FlockLab'.
-If you are not yet
-    familiar with FlockLab, you should at least go through the tutorials and
-    the quick start guide.
-If you don't have a login yet, you can register a
-    new account on this page: www.user.flocklab.ethz.ch.
-Once your ready to
-    schedule your test, login with your username and select 'Validate XML Test
+3. Go to [https://www.flocklab.ethz.ch/user/login.php](https://www.flocklab.ethz.ch/user/login.php) and log in with your username and password.
+Select 'Validate XML Test
     Config' in the menu on the right.
-Choose the file "flocklab-cc430.xml" and
+Choose the file `flocklab-cc430.xml` and
     validate it.
-If no errors pop up, click 'Create Test' to schedule your
+Unless there are errors, click on 'Create Test' to schedule your
     test.
 Go to 'Manage Tests' to get an overview of all your tests.
 Once
     your test has finished, you can download or preview the results.